State Affairs Commission of North Korea: Powers and responsibilities

 In practice, SAC supervises the Cabinet of North Korea.
 It also directly supervises the three ministries that are not under the Cabinet, namely the Ministry of Defence, Ministry of State Security and the Ministry of Social Security as well as the Korean People's Army, mainly the General Staff Department of the Korean People's Army and General Political Bureau of the Korean People's Army.
-The Supreme Guard Command which is responsible for the top leadership and government protection is also under its command.
-One additional entity, the State Physical Culture and Sports Guidance Commission(국가체육지도위원회), is also under the SAC as its Chairman is appointed by the Commission.
+The Supreme Guard Command, which is responsible for the top leadership and government protection, is also under its command.
+One additional entity, the State Physical Culture and Sports Guidance Commission (국가체육지도위원회), is also under the SAC as its Chairman is appointed by the Commission.

 Members

 The following are the current members of the State Affairs Commission as of 29 September 2021:

-List of members since 2016

-The following is the list of members of the State Affairs Commission since its first election on 29 June 2016.
-Names in bold indicates that they are a current member of the State Affairs Commission.
-Names are listed in their order of election.